 We are preparing a new Local Plan which will set out a vision for the future of the borough and guide what development goes where, including homes, schools, infrastructure and transport links.
 This consultation is the first step.
 Share your thoughts and ideas on how we plan for the future of the borough up to 2041.

-We have also published our Local Plan Site Assessments, a list of sites around the borough that have been submitted to the council, either as part of the Call for Sites consultation (held in 2017), or as part of work by the Greater London Authority.
-We welcome your comments on both documents.
+We have also published our Local Plan Site Assessments.
+A list of sites around the borough that have been submitted to the council, either as part of the Call for Sites consultation (held in 2017), or as part of work by the Greater London Authority.

 You can have your say on both documents by: